plone/training/docs/customizing-volto-light-theme/integrate-new-block.md

   "@kitconcept/volto-light-theme"
 ],
 ```

+You'll need to restart your Plone frontend to see the changes.

 That's it!
 Your project should now be using `@plone-collective/volto-relateditems-block`, which shows related items for the content as a list of links.